Latest update as of 11am Tuesday 21 October, 2025:

 - If using an electric kettle or jug, you may need to boil the water twice to reach this duration.

-The Council is continuing treatment and regularly testing the water around the water pipe network.
-The water is currently safe to use as long as it is boiled first.
-If there’s any change in water quality, we’ll let you know straight away.
+During a boil water notice the Council regularly tests the water around the water pipe network.
+The water is safe to use as long as it is boiled first.
+The notice stays in place until the water is confirmed safe to drink without boiling.

 We appreciate your understanding and cooperation as we work to keep our communities safe.

-What is the long-term solution?
+- What is the long-term solution?

 We've been trialling a new membrane and micro filter in the Rūātoki water supply pump station to help reduce turbidity (cloudiness) of the water supply, especially during rain, and it’s been working well so far.
 This is part of our ongoing work to improve water quality in the area.